 While 2013 rounded out the year with some pretty astounding data breaches (i.e. Target and Neiman Marcus), 2014 is already chock full of more compromised information.
 And the biggest breach of the year so far is due to a government error.
 The personal information of more than 48,000 North Carolina children was compromised when their… Read More

 It’s the biggest change in health care in nearly half a century, and perhaps unsurprisingly it’s already become a tool for scammers.
 Though open enrollment under the Affordable Care Act (aka Obamacare) doesn’t begin until Oct.
 1, scam artists – masquerading as government representatives — have tricked a number of consumers into coughing up personal… Read More

-By Lauren Roberts Of all the places where people want to feel secure and protected, hospitals must certainly rank at the top.
+Of all the places where people want to feel secure and protected, hospitals must certainly rank at the top.
 But even those who aren’t afraid of being poked and prodded have something to worry about: hospitals are a growing scene for identity theft and fraud.
-The fraud that’s happening in hospitals isn’t… Read More
+The fraud that’s happening in hospitals isn’t simple, either.
+In… Read More

 These days, consumers may pay a lot of attention to the ways in which they face potential problems related to identity theft, such as credit card fraud or someone gaining access to their personal information.
 However, experts say medical identity theft is just as big a problem.
 Because more medical data is now being stored… Read More

 Approximately 1.85 million Americans were affected by medical identity theft in 2012—up from 1.49 million in 2011, according to the Third Annual Survey on Medical Identity Theft published by the Ponemon Institute, LLC in June.